mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 For a system to endure, it needs to be consistently executed.
 The more predictable and boring a system is, the better.
 The more automated a system is, the better.
 We have to take will-power out of the equation (cause we only have a very finite supply of it).

-With systems, we're creating our personal **pit of success**, that we'll ultimately fall into.
+With systems, we're creating the guardrails that prevents our lives from falling off the cliff, or into a ditch.

 > Aside: The words 'systems', 'habits', 'routines', 'practices', 'rituals, 'frameworks', 'trainings' etc. are all synonyms for me.
 I use them interchangeably.